kpeeters/cadabra2/README.rst

 This fails to install the shared libraries, but they do get built.
 Copy them all in ~/bin, and also copy a whole slew of other things into there.
-Then we are left with the SpawnError...
+In addition you need

+    cp /mingw64/bin/gspawn-win* ~/bin

+This still fails with 'SpawnError: failed to read from child pipe'.

 Tutorials and other help